 There are also other garages located on East 69th Street between First and Second Avenues, East 67th Street between York and First Avenues, and East 65th Street between First and Second Avenues.

-Once You’re in the Hospital
+Once you’re in the hospital

-You will be asked to state and spell your name and birth date many times.
+You’ll be asked to say and spell your name and birth date many times.
 This is for your safety.
-Patients with the same or similar names may be having surgery on the same day.
+People with the same or a similar name may be having surgery on the same day.

-Get Dressed for Surgery
+Get dressed for surgery